-Healing Addiction with EMDR Therapy: The Comprehensive Book Course: Homestudy
+Healing Addiction with EMDR Therapy: Book Course Homestudy (with Dr. Jamie Marich & Dr. Stephen Dansiger)

 12 CE credit hours